 HIPAA (Summary of Privacy Rules) – Due to HIPAA requirements, only certain information may be entered on the invoice.
 Make sure that any medical procedures listed do not specifically state the procedure that was performed due to patient privacy laws.
 Make sure to write a generic description.

-How to Write in Adobe PDF & Microsoft Word
+How to Write in PDF & MS Word

 1 – The Medical Invoice On This Page Can Be Used To Bill A Patient For A Variety Of Services